aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 #### Sample larger layout

+!!! info "We use ALB to demonstrate that the UX remains the same"

-Below is an example project layout where we have Users routes similar to the previous example, and health check route - We use ALB to demonstrate the UX remains the same.
+Below is an example project layout where we have Users routes similar to the previous example, and health check route.

 Note that this layout optimizes for code sharing and for those familiar with Python modules.
 This means multiple functions will share the same `CodeUri` and package, though they are only built once.